BACK TO DIRECTIVES

 Only inputs are under direct control.

 Feelings fluctuate based on sleep, stress, novelty, and expectation.
-They do not reliably indicate system health.
-Inputs—time, repetitions, checklists, and completed actions—are stable signals.
+Inputs—time, repetitions, completed actions—are stable signals.

 Why This Fails for Most People